collective/collective.recipe.backup/README.rst

     Directory where the blob storage zipbackups will be created.
     Defaults to ``var/blobstoragezips`` inside the buildout
     directory.

+``compress_blob``
+    New in version 4.0.
+Default is false.
+    This is only used when the ``archive_blob`` option is true.
+    When switched on, it will compress the archive, resulting in a ``.tar.gz`` instead of a ``tar`` file.
+    When restoring, we always look for both compressed and normal archives.
+    We used to always compress them, but in most cases it hardly decreases the size and it takes a long time anyway.
+I have seen archiving take 15 seconds, and compressing take an additional 45 seconds.
+    The result was an archive of 5.0 GB instead of 5.1 GB.

 ``datafs``
     In case the ``Data.fs`` isn't in the default ``var/filestorage/Data.fs``